-For Eddie Tan STREAT is not the first social enterprise he has been involved with and it probably won't be the last.
+STREAT is not the first social enterprise Eddie Tan has been involved with and it probably won't be the last.
 When Eddie first started looking for a job in hospitality he happened to walk into Kinfolk, another hospitality-based social enterprise, looking to gain a little experience.
 But what he found was so much better – a passion.

 "My end goal would be to do something in hospitality, whether it's a wholesale or a business of my own.
-Obviously doing the Bachelor of Busisness (Entrepeneurship) fuelled that in me," says Eddie.
+Obviously doing the Bachelor of Business (Entrepreneurship) fuelled that in me," says Eddie.
 "If I ever start my own venture it will definately have a large social component to it.
-That way you're not just doing a day job, you're not just running a business; instead you're actually helping to change things."
+That way you're not just doing a day job, you're not just running a business; instead, you're actually helping to change things."

 The culture is as you'd expect with such low turnover: warm and welcoming.
-As a part of his job Eddie works with trainees to provide them with mentorship as they go through one of STREAT's programs, but he also recieves constant mentorship from above as well.
-For Eddie this is where his commitment to STREAT comes from.
+As a part of his job Eddie works with trainees to provide them with mentorship as they go through one of STREAT's programs, but he also receives constant mentorship from above as well.
+For Eddie, this is where his commitment to STREAT comes from.

 "Being with these people, and working alongside some of them, is one of the most humbling things," he explains.
 "It's a lot easier to see the value in being somewhere when you can physically see you're changing things for people ... working with the trainees is not always easy but it's so rewarding."